hayes/pothos/docs/guide/app-layout.md

 ## Backing models

-GiraphQL gives you a lot of control over how you define the types that your schema and resolver use.
+Pothos gives you a lot of control over how you define the types that your schema and resolver use.
 Which can make figuring out the right approach can be confusing at first.
 In my projects, I try to avoid using the `SchemaTypes` approach for defining backing models.
 Instead, I tend to use model classes for defining most of the important objects in my graph, and fall back to using either the